egberts/egberts.github.io-src/content/articles/openssl-prompt.md

 status: published
 tags: OpenSSL
 category: HOWTO
-summary: How to simply changing prompt for distinguished names (DN) in OpenSSL
+summary: How to simply change the prompt for distinguished names (DN) in OpenSSL
 slug: openssl-prompt
 lang: en
 private: False